0xIchigo/RPSLS/README.md

 | Lizard   | (-1, 1) | (1, -1) | (-1, 1)  | (0, 0)  | (1, -1) |
 | Spock    | (1, -1) | (-1, 1) | (1, -1)  | (-1, 1) | (0, 0)  |

-The payoff matrix for RPSLS is a 5x5 matrix with the rows and columns represeting the five possible actions of each player (Rock, Paper, Scissors, Lizard, Spock).
+The payoff matrix for RPSLS is a 5x5 matrix with the rows and columns representing the five possible actions of each player (Rock, Paper, Scissors, Lizard, Spock).
 The diagonal of the matrix is 0, representing the case where both players pick the same action thereby tying the game.
 For every other cell, a 1 represents a winning move and a -1 represents a losing move.

 It is important to note that, like the original game Rock, Paper, Scissors, no player can unilateraly change their strategy in the long run to improve their condition - there is no pure strategy Nash equilibria for this game.